canada-ca/digital-playbook-guide-numerique/en/10-be-good-data-stewards.md

 - Publish metrics externally **(Digital Services Playbook (US))**
 - Use an experimentation tool that supports multivariate testing in production **(Digital Services Playbook (US))**

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-keep-data-organized-1} Master Data will be decoupled wherever possible from applications and will be hosted in the appropriate system of record.
+- {: .dpgn-digital-architectural-keep-data-organized-1} Decouple Master Data from applications and host using the appropriate system of record.
-- {: .dpgn-digital-architectural-keep-data-organized-3} Systems of record shall be authoritative central sources that serve data, once validated, to downstream business applications and upstream source systems.
+- {: .dpgn-digital-architectural-keep-data-organized-2} Systems of record shall be authoritative central sources.
+{: .dpgn-digital-architectural}
+- {: .dpgn-digital-architectural-keep-data-organized-4} Data Resiliency shall be designed in accordance with GC policies and standards.
+- {: .dpgn-digital-architectural-keep-data-organized-5} Publish Master Data Management to appropriate stakeholders.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->